 1865 – The Cooke Mansion was completed and the Cooke family began their annual May/June and September/October visits.
 The first group of clergymen arrived mid-summer to enjoy Gibraltar’s hospitality. (see Pollard pg 26) Jay Cooke invited clergy of all denominations and his friends to come to his island for a retreat.

 1865 Citizens of PIB and their Rector, the Rev Miles Kendrick, formed a “religious society” to be connected with the Protestant Episcopal church.

 October 8th 1865 the first services were held at St. Paul’s church and officiated by The Rev John Mills Kendrick, rector, (Episcopalian).
 Jay Cooke, Salmon Chase and many others attended.

-1866 – Cooke’s journal mentions the picnic groups arriving on Sunday’s, breaking the sabbath and creating a lot of noise.
-He clearly did ot approve.
+1866 – Cooke’s journal mentions the picnic groups arriving on Sundays, breaking the sabbath and creating a lot of noise.
+He clearly did not approve.

 Summer 1868 the records indicate: of those attending services in the church that summer the church was reported to have 150 enrolled in Church School.
 Six adults were Episcopalians.
 The church continued to grow and several adults were confirmed each year.

 Winter 1868-69 Ohio Bishop Charles P. McIlvaine wrote to Rev, Weldon with instructions about the form of worship he should have and the vesture he should wear based on a letter from a fall visitor describing Mr Weldon’s inconsistencies with Episcopal practices.

 Spring 1869 – Rev Weldon chose to leave the Episcopal church instead of following the Bishop’s guidance.
 Mr Jay Cooke did not discourage Mr Weldon’s decision (though he did not encourage it either).
 Jay Cooke was very active in the Episcopal church in Philadelphia at this time, serving on two National committees.